HSR Program Student Awards

 In 2016, Andrew was awarded the American Geriatrics Society Scientist-in-Training Research Award by the American Geriatrics Society (AGS) Board of Directors and the 2016 Research and Program Committees in recognition of his excellent work toward improving the quality of health care for older people.
 This award is presented to a pre-doctoral candidate submitting the most outstanding abstract for the 2016 AGS Annual Meeting and who demonstrates evidence of an early but promising career path in gerontological research.
 In the above photo, AGS President Ellen Flaherty presented Andrew with this award during the 2016 AGS Annual Meeting in May of 2016.

 PhD student Megan Cole has been awarded a highly competitive Dissertation Fellowship from the Agency for Healthcare Research.
 Megan’s outstanding application will rigorously evaluate key policy changes underway with the Affordable Care Act.
 Megan will examine the impact of the ACA’s Medicaid expansions on the utilization and quality of care in community health centers.
-Also in 2016, we are proud to announce that Megan was selected to receive a 2016 Nora Kahn Piore Award, the 2016 AcademyHealth Alice S. Hersh Student Scholarship, was named a 2016 CDC Millennial Health Leaders Summit Delegate and won the 2016 APHA Medical Care Section Student Award Session (for students with the top scoring abstract submissions).
+Also in 2016, we are proud to announce that Megan was selected to receive a 2016 Nora Kahn Piore Award, the 2016 AcademyHealth Alice S. Hersh Student Scholarship, was named a 2016 CDC Millennial Health Leaders Summit Delegate and won the 2016 APHA Medical Care Section Student Abstract Award (for students with the top scoring abstract submissions).

 PhD student Alexandra Ellis was recently awarded a 2016 Dissertation Fellowship from the Agency for Healthcare Research and Quality (R36).
 The R36 is for health care research training and career development (pre- and post-doctoral fellowships, and dissertations).